KolosalAI/Retrieval-Management-System/DOCKER_SETUP.md

 docker-compose up -d
 ```

 That's it!
-All services will be built directly from their GitHub repositories.
+All services will be pulled from prebuilt images on GHCR or official registries.

 ## Architecture Overview

-The system consists of 5 main services built directly from GitHub:
+The system consists of 5 main services (prebuilt images):

 ### Core Services